 At that particular moment, I wanted to lean over and sell the whole table on a great book I just read: Factfulness: Ten Reasons We’re Wrong About the World – and Why Things Are Better Than You Think by Hans Rosling.
 Rosling sadly passed away before the publication of the book, but he was a global health professor and the founder of an organization called Gapminder Foundation.
 Factfulness is an inspiring and fact-based look at the state of the world today.
 Rosling starts off with a 13-question multiple choice quiz that he has given to audiences around the world for the past few years, asking about things like the number of people in the world who live in poverty, how many girls get educations, and about access to electricity.
 If you’re anything like me, you will probably get most of these questions wrong.
 (You can take the quiz yourself without even buying the book.)

 This quiz is the foundation and outline of the entire book.
 His point ultimately is that when you look at the hard data, and a long-enough time horizon, the world is undoubtedly getting better.
-The biggest take-away: “Just 20 years ago, 29 percent of the world’s population lived in extreme poverty.
+My favorite line: “Just 20 years ago, 29 percent of the world’s population lived in extreme poverty.
 Now that number is 9 percent.”
 That is a mind-blowingly good piece of information.
 We’ve more than halved extreme poverty in just 20 years.
 And his data is non-controversial, primarily coming from the World Bank, the UN, and other boring and responsible sources.
 The book is well-written and concise and accessible.
 I loved it.
 (So did my boss.)
 Rosling actually knows what he’s talking about, too.
 He spent many years in the field as a doctor trying to save lives in areas experiencing massive suffering, and he founded the Swedish chapter of Doctors Without Borders.

 PS: Want to see something else really cool?
 The Gapminder Foundation created this amazing visual tool at Dollar Street.
 It’s an enormous database of photographs of the everyday objects of people’s lives around the globe.
 You can easily look at what people’s toothbrushes (or phones, or toilets, or hands) look like by geography and income level.
 I could play with it for hours.
 It’s FASCINATING.